 Broadreach combines your thirst for fun and adventure with tangible skill development, real-world educational opportunities and a genuine commitment to service.
 While on program, you’ll earn documented community service hours and even college credits.
 It’s what we call “Earn & Learn,” and it’s what you’ll take home as evidence of your many accomplishments.

-Mediterranean Sea Turtle & Dolphin Studies offers 3 marine science college credits through Lesley University.
+Mediterranean Sea Turtle & Dolphin Conservation offers 3 marine science college credits through Lesley University.
 Additionally, students earn 50 hours of documented community service.

 This course is a survey of natural history, biology, behavior, conservation, and monitoring and research techniques of sea turtles and dolphins in the Mediterranean.
 Coursework will consist of both academic discussions and field work designed to introduce you to the methods and equipment that marine biologists commonly use.
 Work and study at field research stations and collect data that will contribute to ongoing projects in conservation for multiple organizations.
 Leave with a record of your achievements and the feeling that you have made a positive and lasting impact on the long-term viability of Italy & Greece’s sea turtle and dolphin populations.